shawnweisfeld/CosmosToDo/readme.md

 ## Challenge 0: Setup

-1. Launch the Azure Cloud Shell (Hint: https://shell.azure.com) using bash.
+1. Launch the Azure Cloud Shell (Hint: https://shell.azure.com) in the bash environment.
 This will provide you a bash console with the latest version of the Azure CLI installed and logged into your Azure Subscription.
-(Note: you can do this from your local machine if you have the CLI installed locally.)
+(Note: you can do this from your local machine if you have the latest version of the CLI installed locally.)

 2. Ensure that you are logged into the correct subscription